Acorns vs Betterment 2026: Which Investing App Actually Fits Your Life?

 | $50,000 | $36 (0.072%) | $125 (0.25%) |

 Betterment is dramatically cheaper for small accounts.
-Acorns only becomes comparatively cheaper at much larger balances — and honestly, if you've got $50,000+ to invest, you've probably outgrown Acorns anyway.
-Betterment wins on value for almost everyone, unless you're specifically here for the round-up behavior mechanics.
+Acorns only becomes comparatively cheaper at much larger balances — and honestly, if you've got $50,000+ invested, you've probably outgrown Acorns anyway.
+Betterment wins on value for most people, unless you're specifically drawn to the round-up behavior mechanics.

 Customer Support

-Neither platform offers 24/7 phone support — which, let's be honest, is pretty standard across fintech.
-Acorns provides email and in-app chat with generally decent response times.
-Betterment offers email, chat, and — for Premium members — the ability to actually schedule calls with a licensed CFP.
-That's a meaningful difference if you ever have a real financial question that needs a real answer.
+Neither platform offers 24/7 phone support — pretty standard in fintech.
+Acorns provides email and in-app chat with generally solid response times.
+Betterment offers email, chat, and — for Premium members — the ability to schedule calls with a licensed CFP.
+That matters if you ever have a real financial question that needs a real answer.

 Mobile App Experience

 Both apps are polished and well-maintained in 2026.
-Betterment edges ahead slightly in functionality (the goal-tracking dashboards are excellent), while Acorns edges ahead in visual delight and simplicity.
-Either way, you're not going to struggle with either interface on iOS or Android.
+Betterment edges ahead slightly in functionality (the goal-tracking dashboards are excellent), while Acorns feels lighter and more visually appealing.
+Either way, you'll navigate both iOS and Android apps without frustration.

 Security & Compliance

 Both platforms are SIPC-insured up to $500,000 for investment accounts and use bank-level 256-bit encryption.
-Betterment's Cash Reserve accounts carry FDIC coverage up to $2 million through partner banks — a meaningful advantage if you're parking significant cash there.
-Both require two-factor authentication and offer biometric login, and neither has had any major security incidents in recent years.
+Betterment's Cash Reserve accounts carry FDIC coverage up to $2 million through partner banks — a real advantage if you're parking significant cash.
+Both require two-factor authentication and offer biometric login, and neither has had any major security issues in recent years.

 Pros and Cons